Cataract surgery: Selection of intraocular lenses

 After the removal of a cataract, an intraocular lens is usually implanted to replace the damaged natural lens.
 A foldable IOL may be implanted through a 1.8 to 2.8 mm incision, whereas a rigid poly(methyl methacrylate) (PMMA) lens requires a larger cut.
 Foldable IOLs are made of silicone, hydrophobic, or hydrophilic acrylic material of appropriate refractive power and are inserted with a special tool.
 The IOL is inserted through the incision, usually into the capsular bag from which the cataract was removed (in-the-bag implantation).
 Sometimes, a sulcus implantation—in front of the capsular bag, but behind the iris—may be required because of posterior capsular tears or zonular dialysis (inadequate support for the capsular bag).
 This requires an IOL with different refractive power because of the placement further forward on the optical axis.

 The appropriate refractive power of the IOL is selected, much like a spectacle or contact lens prescription, to provide the desired refractive outcome.
 Pre-operative measurements, including corneal curvature, axial length, and white-to-white measurements are used to estimate the required power of the IOL.
 These methods include several formulae and free online calculators which use similar input data.
-A history of LASIK surgery, which alters corneal curvature, requires different calculations to take this into account.
+A history of corneal refractive laser surgery such as LASIK surgery, which alters corneal curvature, requires different calculations to take this into account.

 Monofocal IOLs provide accurately focused vision at one distance only; far, intermediate, or near.
-People who are fitted with these lenses may need to wear glasses or contact lenses while reading or using a computer.
+People with monofocal IOLs implanted to obtain clear unaided distance vision may need to wear glasses or contact lenses while reading or using a computer.
 These lenses usually have uniform spherical curvature.

 Other designs of multifocal intraocular lens that focus light from distant and near objects, working with similar effect to bifocal or trifocal eyeglasses, are also available.
+More recently, Extended Depth of Focus (EDOF) IOLs have been made available to surgeons and patients.
+EDOF IOLs aim to preserve good distance vision while providing functional reading vision.
 Pre-operative patient selection and good counselling is necessary to avoid unrealistic expectations and post-operative patient dissatisfaction, and possibly a requirement to replace the lens.
 Acceptability of these lenses has improved, and studies have shown good results in patients selected for expected compatibility.

 Cataract surgery may be performed to correct vision problems on both eyes.
 If both eyes are suitable, people are usually advised to consider monovision.
 This procedure involves inserting an IOL providing near vision into one eye, while using one that provides distance vision for the other eye.
 Although most people can adjust to having monofocal IOLs with differing focal length, some cannot compensate and may experience blurred vision at both near and far distances.
 An IOL optimised for distance vision may be combined with an IOL that optimises intermediate vision, instead of near vision, as a variation of monovision.